Home

 Random image

-the Survivalist* bond through the help they give and receive in their relationships, both romantic and platonic alike.
+the Young Soul* bond through the help they give and receive in their relationships, both romantic and platonic alike.
 They share their weaknesses and incompetence in their bid to find areas that need friends and family to patch up on, “I don’t know how to do my taxes, but I can mow your lawn for you for a year” -sort of deals, right?
 Their friendships are built on synergy; “I do this for you, you do that for me.”

 Subscribe to get a Daily Message